andrewheberle/wordpress-ah-jwt-auth/readme.txt

 During the login process if the user does not exist an account will be created with a matching role from the JWT.

-If the JWT did not contain a role claim then user is created with the default subscriber role.
+If the JWT did not contain a role claim then user is created with the role set in the plugin settings (by default this is the subscriber role).

 == Frequently Asked Questions ==